luuduong/camug_aug_2013/README.md

 ##Requirements

 * Recommend the use of a ruby version manager (such as [RVM](https://rvm.io/))
+* Fork this repository
-* Clone this repository (I recommend cloning it to a path without spaces)
+* Clone your fork of this repository (I recommend cloning it to a path without spaces)
 * Navigate to the cloned repo folder in your shell
 * Run the following commands:
   - . ./cenv